JSRocksHQ/jsrockshq.github.io/README.md

 ```shell
 harmonic run
 ```
-This command will build and run the ES6Rocks website in the default port 9356.
+This command will build and run the JS Rocks website in the default port 9356.

 - Commit your changes
 ```shell